HiLab-git/ACELoss/README.md

 [torch_link]:https://pytorch.org/

 ## Citation
-If you find Active-Contour-Loss is useful in your research, please consider to cite:
+If you find Active Contour Based Loss Functions are useful in your research, please consider to cite:

 	@inproceedings{chen2019learning,
 	  title={Learning Active Contour Models for Medical Image Segmentation},